Magnum Force: Plot

-After being acquitted of mass murder on a legal technicality, Carmine Ricca, the boss of the Italian-American San Francisco Mafia, leaves the court in his limousine.
-While traveling on a city road, the driver is pulled over by a San Francisco Police Department motorcycle cop, who calmly guns down all of the occupants of the car.
+After being acquitted of mass murder on a legal technicality, Carmine Ricca, the boss of the Italian-American San Francisco Mafia, leaves the courthouse in his limousine.
+While traveling on a city road, the driver is pulled over by a San Francisco Police Department motorcycle cop, who then guns down all of the occupants of the car.
 Inspector Harry Callahan visits the crime scene with his new partner, Earlington "Early" Smith, despite the fact that the two are supposed to be on stakeout duty.
-Their superior, Lieutenant Neil Briggs, seems eager to keep Callahan out of the murder investigation.
+Annoyed by this, their superior, Lieutenant Neil Briggs, berates Harry, and seems eager to keep Callahan out of the murder investigation.

-While visiting the airport, Callahan helps deal with two men trying to hijack an airplane.
+While at the airport, Callahan overpowers two men trying to hijack an airplane.
 He later meets rookie officers Phil Sweet, John Davis, Alan "Red" Astrachan, and Mike Grimes while visiting the police firing range.
-Sweet is an ex-Army Ranger and Vietnam veteran with great marksmanship skills, and his friends are not that different.
-Elsewhere, a motorcycle cop shoots up a pool party, leaving no usable evidence of his crime.
+Sweet is an ex-Army Ranger and Vietnam veteran and impresses Harry with his great marksmanship skills, admitting his friends are equal or even better.
+Meanwhile, a motorcycle cop shoots up a pool party, leaving no usable evidence of his crime.

-As Callahan and Early take down criminals at a drugstore, a pimp murders a prostitute for withholding money from him.
+As Callahan and Early take down criminals at a local drugstore, a pimp murders a prostitute for withholding money from him.
 The next day, the pimp is killed by a patrolman.
-While investigating the scene, Callahan realizes that the culprit is a cop.
+While investigating the scene, Callahan realizes that the culprit is a traffic cop.
 He assumes the culprit to be his old friend Charlie McCoy, who has become despondent and suicidal after leaving his wife Carol.
 Later, a motorcycle cop murders drug kingpin Lou Guzman.
 The killer, revealed to be Davis, encounters McCoy in the parking garage and guns him down.

-At an annual shooting competition, Callahan learns that Davis was the first officer to arrive after the murders of Guzman and McCoy.
+At an annual shooting competition after meeting his close friend Frank DiGorgio, Callahan learns that Davis was the first officer to arrive after the murders of Guzman and McCoy.
 He retrieves a slug from Davis' weapon and has ballistics match it to the bullets from the Guzman murder.
 Callahan begins to suspect that a secret death squad within the SFPD is responsible for the killings.
 Briggs insists that Ricca's former Mafia associate, Frank Palancio, is the real culprit.
 Callahan persuades Briggs to assign Davis and Sweet as backup for a raid on Palancio's offices.
-However, Palancio and his gang of mafiosi are tipped off via a phone call, Sweet is killed by a shotgun blast, and all of Palancio's men die in the ensuing shootout.
-Palancio attempts to escape, but Callahan jumps on the hood of his car, causing him to lose control and crash into a crane, killing him.
+However, Palancio and his gang of mafiosi are tipped off via a phone call, Sweet falls victim to a deadly shotgun blast, and all of Palancio's men are killed in the ensuing shootout.
+Palancio attempts to escape, but Callahan jumps on the hood of his car, causing him to lose control and crash into the arm of a crane, killing him instantly.